piperdd/MARDI-diagrams/README.md

     - Cows Inseminated - Is it total insemination sessions for whole group or individual?
 For whole lifetime or since last calving date?
     - Cows eligible - How to know if a cow is eligible?
     - Cows not returning to estrus - What is the process for determining?

-Need to figure out how does the farmer input these data.
+Need to figure out the process on how the farmer input these data.
 Ask to clarify each formula.

 ## Individual vs Group Data (Need confirmation)